Hell's Kitchen (musical): Off-Broadway (2023)

-Broadway (2024)
+Broadway (2024–2026)

 On December 4, 2023, Keys announced that the production would transfer to the Shubert Theatre on Broadway.
 The show began previews on March 28, 2024, with an opening night scheduled for April 20, 2024.
 Casting was announced on February 7, 2024.
 Further casting was announced on February 26, 2024, with Rema Webb joining the cast as Crystal, Nyseli Vega as Millie, and Takia "Tiki" Hopson joining the ensemble.
 The rest of the cast was the same as the Public's run, with production and design workers transferring as well.
 On March 22, 2024, Keys performed the song "Kaleidoscope" with the musical's lead actress Maleah Joi Moon and the cast on The Tonight Show Starring Jimmy Fallon.
+The production closed on February 22, 2026 after 23 previews and 767 regular performances.

 North American Tour (2025)

 A touring production of the musical began at Playhouse Square in Cleveland, Ohio on October 10, 2025.
-It's scheduled to tour 30 cities in its first year.
+It is scheduled to tour 30 cities in its first year.
 Tennis player, Serena Williams joined the producing team for the national tour.

+South Korea production (2026)

+In April 2026, South Korea's musical and performance production company S&Co announced that the musical would premiered at the GS Art Center in Gangnam District of Seoul on July 24, 2026, with last show on November 8, 2026.
+Keys was involved into the production, working with the casting direction and translating the dialogues and her songs from English into Korean.
+The cast featured Korean singers Son Seung-yeon, Park Hye-su, Jung Young-joo, Park Ji-won, K.Will and Tei.